Zogoo/mystery_lunch/README.md

 # Things TODO (current status: 90%) and Priority
 1. ~~Finish all controller request tests - VeryHigh~~
 2. ~~Add scheduled job test - VeryHigh~~
-3. Add more corner tests for MysteryMatcher - VeryHigh
+3. Add more corner tests for MysteryMatcher - High
 4. ~~Add suspension logic for user deletion - VeryHigh~~ ~~User has status (active and suspended), MysteryPairFinderWorker only selecting active users.~~ ~~So, I need to convert "deletion" logic to "suspension logic"~~